-3.4.5.3 Policies: restoration
+3.4.7 Policies - Restoration

-- a) The natural remnants within the Gardens will be available for use as sources of propagules for nearby restoration projects. - b) Areas cleared of exotic vegetation and invasive weeds will be revegetated with locally occurring, site appropriate indigenous species through planting and/or enabling natural regeneration. - c) Regular follow-up maintenance will be carried out on all areas being revegetated until the new plants have closed over the ground and as required thereafter. - d) Enhancement planting will be carried out in native forest areas to diversify the range of indigenous plant species, to provide additional habitat for birds and, where appropriate, to add to the tall tree framework. - e) Eco-sourced plants will be used in all restoration planting. - Fish will be able to move into and from streams flowing through the Gardens where practicable. - g) The Council will encourage, support and work in partnership with iwi, local communities, businesses, and interested groups to develop and implement revegetation and restoration programmes in the Gardens in accordance with the Biodiversity Action Plan (2007)11 - h) Partnerships will be promoted between the Council and nearby landowners in managing and enhancing vegetation and wildlife corridors connecting with the native forest in the Wellington Botanic Garden and Otari-Wilton's Bush.
+- Areas cleared of exotic vegetation and invasive weeds will be revegetated with locally occurring, site appropriate indigenous species through planting and/or enabling natural regeneration. - Regular follow-up maintenance will be carried out on all areas being revegetated until the new plants have closed over the ground and as required thereafter. - Enhancement planting will be carried out in native forest areas to diversify the range of indigenous plant species, to provide additional habitat for birds and, where appropriate, to add to the tall tree framework. - Eco-sourced plants will be used in all restoration planting. - Fish will be able to move in to and from streams flowing through the gardens.

+- The Council will encourage, support and work in partnership with iwi, local communities, businesses and interested groups to develop and implement revegetation and restoration programmes in the gardens in accordance with the Biodiversity Action Plan (2007). - Partnerships will be promoted between the Council and nearby landowners in managing and enhancing vegetation and wildlife corridors connecting with the native forest in the Botanic Garden and Otari-Wilton's Bush.

-3.4.5.4 Policies: monitoring, research and education
+3.4.8 Policies - Monitoring, research and education

-- a) The ecology including plant and animal biodiversity, water quality, weediness and impacts of animal pests of the forest remnants - will be monitored as part of the Council's citywide monitoring programmes, and will include continuing bird monitoring. - b) Monitoring will include record-keeping of Council and community-based revegetation and pest control activities. - c) Monitoring results will be reported regularly to inform the Council and the public about trends and issues. - d) Research and information sharing about the forest remnants, their management and role in the city's urban ecology will be encouraged through partnerships and communication networks involving the Council, research organisations and interested community groups. - The Gardens will be promoted as outdoor ecological classrooms and opportunities for on-site learning experiences, such as school activities and interpretative signage, will be enabled.
+- The ecology, including plant and animal biodiversity, water quality, weediness and impacts of animal pests of the forest remnants, will be monitored as part of the Council's citywide monitoring programmes, and will include continuing bird monitoring. - Monitoring will include record-keeping of Council and community-based revegetation and pest control activities. - Monitoring results will be reported regularly to inform the Council and the public about trends and issues. - Research and information sharing about the forest remnants, their management and role in the city's urban ecology will be encouraged through partnerships and communication networks involving the Council, research organisations and interested community groups. - The gardens will be promoted as outdoor ecological classrooms and enable opportunities for on-site learning experiences, such as school activities and interpretative signage.